gerph/riscos64-status/planning/Phases.md

 | ImageFileGadget           | Toolbox        | Functional |

-## Phase 7: Future proofing
+## Phase 7: Compatibility and future proofing

+In terms of future-proofing, there isn't a lot to include.
+However, I have set aside phase 7 to move components into if they're not needed at lower levels, and to introduce new modules needed by the system.

 | Name                      | Stack          | Functionality |
 |---------------------------|----------------|---------------|
 | AppPatcher                | Compatibility  | Functional |

-## Phase 8: Late stage development / not needed
+## Late stage development / not needed

+Not a phase, but there are certain components which are present in the usual OS, which may not be needed or which need much greater organisation within the RISC OS 64 system.

 | Name                      | Comments |
 |---------------------------|---------------|